Your Attention Please

 For copyright and other reasons, I presently call the whole of my sequential program of theory-rich, uniquely conceived, and classroom-proven, writing lessons the Zizzi Method of Activated Writing.

-You can just ask your “digital whoever” (new AI “helpers” pop up every day) any question you want.
-In most cases, you’ll get a prompt answer that will get you nowhere.
-Details on that topic will come later; for now, I’ll just assert that people don’t noticeably improve their writing by searching grammar sites for semi-clear (or downright confusing) information.
-The Zizzi Method of Activated Writing (which you are right here getting for free!) does not deal in confusing muck nor piecemeal factoids and rules.
+Details on the harms of letting AI speak for you (or even trusting its “summaries” of this or that) will come later; for now, I’ll just assert that people don’tnoticeably improve their writing by searching AI or grammar sites for information (which comes in semi-clear (or downright confusing).
+The Zizzi Method of Activated Writing does not deal in confusing muck nor piecemeal factoids and rules.
 Through my system, students learn to write — and so can you!

 Help!
 I Need Somebody